userguide-galaxea/Product_User_Guide/docs/en/Guide/A1/Getting_Started.md

             <td>Grating fasteners, used to secure the base plate to the worktable or surface.</td>
         </tr>
         <tr style="background-color: white;">
-            <td>Mouting Plate Scew M6</td>
+            <td>M6 Mounting Screws</td>
             <td>4</td>
-            <td>Used to attach the base plate to the installation surface using the G-clips.</td>
+            <td>Fixes the arm's base to the board.</td>
         </tr>
     </tbody>
 </table>

+## Installing
+### Preparation
+1. Choose a flat, stable mounting platform that can bear the arm's maximum load.
+2. Clean the platform to remove debris and dust.

-### Installing
+### Installation Process
-The installation process of Galaxea A1 includes securing the arm to the mounting base to ensure its stability and operating accuracy.
-The design of the mounting holes allows the arm to be securely mounted on a variety of platforms, providing flexible mounting options.

-Please select the appropriate installation platform and fixing method according to the operating environment and usage requirements of the arm to ensure its stability and safety during operation.
+1. Place the pegboard on the platform.
+2. Secure the board with G-clips.
+3. Put the arm on the base, align it with the board's holes, and fix it with M6 screws.

-### Powering Up
+## Powering On
-To power up, with the provided power adapter and cable, plug one end of the power adapter cable into the power port on the base of the robot arm, and connect the other end to the power source, ensuring the voltage is 48V.
+Connect the power adapter cable to the arm's power port and the power source (48V).
+Wait for the arm to complete its self-inspection and enter standby mode.

-### Powering Off
+## Powering Off
-Once the robot arm and control system have completely stopped, you can just unplug the power cable to turn off Galaxea A1.
+When the arm and control system are stopped, unplug the power cable to turn off Galaxea A1.
+Note that the arm may drop suddenly when power is cut, as there's no motor brake in the current version.

-In the current version of Galaxea A1, the motor does not have a brake, so cutting off the power may cause the robotic arm to drop suddenly.
-We will continue to improve the product to address this issue.

 ### Emergency Stop
-The power supply unit of the robot arm includes an emergency stop switch (E-stop) for immediate power interruption during emergencies.

 Pressing the E-stop button will instantly disconnect power to the robot arm, ensuring operator safety and preventing damage to the equipment.

 ## Getting Help
-Should you encounter any issues, need immediate assistance, or find yourself seeking direct dialogue with Galaxea AI's engineering team, do not hesitate to contact us at <a href="mailto:products@galaxea.ai">products@galaxea.ai</a>.</p>
+Should you encounter any issues, need immediate assistance, or find yourself seeking direct dialogue with Galaxea AI's engineering team, do not hesitate to contact us at <a href="mailto:support@galaxea.ai">support@galaxea.ai</a>.

 ## Next Step
-Our quickstart journey has come to an end.
-To deepen your mastery of A1 Robot Arm, we strongly recommend exploring the following chapters in [Galaxea A1 Hardware Guide](../../Guide/A1/Hardware_Guide.md) and [Galaxea A1 Software Guide](../../Guide/A1/Software_Guide.md).
-These resources offer a wealth of additional information and practical examples, guiding you through the intricacies of programming with confidence and ease.
+This quick-start guide ends here.
+For deeper understanding, explore the [Galaxea A1 Hardware Guide](./Hardware_Guide.md) and [Software Guides](./Software_Guide.md) for more information and examples on programming.